Xpra-org/xpra/docs/Features/Printing.md

 * MS Windows and MacOS clients should work out of the box
 * [CentOS](https://www.centos.org/) requires manual setup to support MacOS clients as the [cups-pdf](http://www.cups-pdf.de/) package is not available in the default repositories
 * Debian and Ubuntu: the dependencies are listed as "suggestions" only, so you may need to run `apt-get install cups-filters cups-common cups-pdf python3-cups` to install the missing pieces
-* you may encounter some permission issues: the user running the xpra server must be a printer administrator - whatever group that may be (if you need to add your user to a group you will also then need to logout and login again to gain the new privileges):
+* you may encounter some permission issues: the user running the xpra server must be a printer administrator - whatever group that may be (if you need to add your user to a group you will also then need to log out and login again to gain the new privileges):
     * for Fedora and centos the `sys` group: `gpasswd -a $USER sys`
     * for Debian and Ubuntu the `lpadmin` group: `usermod -a -G lpadmin $USER`
 * the cups backend installed must have `0700` permissions: `chmod 700 /usr/lib/cups/backend/xpraforwarder`